Suffered Back or Spinal Cord Injuries? Get help from a North Carolina Personal Injury Lawyer to get compensation.

 It’s easy to take a strong back for granted.
 A back injury quickly reveals just how much back problems can affect your daily life.
 While back pain frequently causes a major disruption to work and daily life, damage to the spinal cord may cause irreversible paralysis.
+It is important to take precautions.

 If your back injury or spinal cord damage happened while you were at work or resulted from an accident that was someone else’s fault, you may be entitled to compensation.
 At Younce, Vtipil, Baznik & Banks, P.A., in Raleigh, our attorneys help back injury and spinal cord injury victims seek the money and other benefits they are entitled to.